How to select an objective function using information theory: Uncertainty to Information

+which measures how much information $M$ encodes about $D$.
+Throughout the paper, the concepts of ``entropy'' and ``uncertainty'' are interchangeable \cite<e.g.>{Shannon_1948}.
+In practice, we use a model's errors to evaluate its ``conditional entropy,'' which is just a formal term for a model's ``uncertainty.''

-When comparing models against the same data, $H(D)$ is constant $C$ so only the conditional entropy $H(D|M)$ is informative.
+When comparing models against the same data, $H(D)$ is constant $C$ so we only need to compute $H(D|M)$ to assess relative differences in $I$.
 Now, the connection to probability theory: The entropy of a random variable $X$ with probability density function $f(x)$ is defined as

-Substituting the likelihood for $f(x)$ and taking the limit as the number of observations $n$ goes to infinity, the log-likelihood $\ell$ equals the negative conditional entropy and also the mutual information up to a constant,
+Substituting the likelihood for $f(x)$ and taking the limit as the number of observations $n$ goes to infinity, the log-likelihood $\ell$ equals the negative conditional entropy and also the mutual information up to a constant ($H(D)$),

 where the natural logarithm gives units of nats and dividing by $\ln(2)$ converts the result to bits.
-In other words, sampling the error distribution and computing $\ell$ performs a Monte Carlo integration of the likelihood (Equation~\ref{eq.entropy}), which yields the conditional entropy.
-For finite $n$, the average $\ell$ gives an unbiased estimate of $I_C$ unless the data used to estimate $\ell$ were also used to fit the model parameters, which causes ``overfitting'' {\cite{Akaike_1974}}.

-Two points are evident from Equation \ref{eq.equivalence}.
-(1) Minimizing the entity in the second term maximizes that in the first and third (look at the sign of each).
-(2) The concepts of conditional entropy, uncertainty, and (dis)similarity are interchangeable.
-Therefore, \textit{to maximize the information in the model, select the most likely objective function or whichever represents the error in the fewest bits or whichever }.
+In other words, sampling the error distribution and computing $\ell$ performs a Monte Carlo integration of the log-likelihood (Equation~\ref{eq.entropy}), which yields the conditional entropy.
+For finite $n$, the average $\ell$ gives an unbiased estimate of $I_C$ unless the data used to estimate $\ell$ were also used to fit the model parameters, which causes ``overfitting'' \cite{Akaike_1974}.
+It is evident from Equation~\ref{eq.equivalence} that minimizing the entity in the second term maximizes that in the first and third.
+Therefore, to maximize the information in the model, select the most likely objective function or whichever represents the error in the fewest bits.

-{ It is evident from Equation~\ref{eq.equivalence} that minimizing the entity in the second term maximizes that in the first and third (look at the sign of each).
-Therefore, to maximize the information in the model, select the most likely objective function or whichever represents the error in the fewest bits. }

-\remove{ Here is another way to explain the same idea: Recall that conditional entropy $H(D|M)$ encodes the uncertainty.
-Implicit is that $H$ itself is a model with certain assumptions $A$, denoted as $H(D|M, A)$. $A$ is commonly omitted to simplify the equations but is pertinent here because it represents our assumptions about the distribution of the error.
-Like any model, we can apply statistics to evaluate those assumptions. }
+To give some additional intuition, we will explain this idea another way.
+In practice, we assume a model for $\ell$ (like the normal distribution), which we substitute for the true error distribution $\ell_o$, which is not known.
+In doing so, we pay a penalty in terms of information loss $K$, \remove{such that our estimate of $\ell$ can be split into two components,}

+the true likelihood $\ell_o$ and a penalty $K(\ell_o, \ell)$, which is the Kullback-Leibler divergence or relative entropy between our model of $\ell$ (represented by the objective function) and the true likelihood $\ell_o$.